simonemargio/Client-Server-Game/README.md

 -   Register as a new user **[Registrati]**
 -   Exit the client program **[Exit]**

 If you do not have an account, you must go to the section **[Registrati]** to create a new user.
-The user will enter a nickname / username and password.
+The user will enter a nickname/username and password.
 This information will be sent to the server that controls the file containing all registered accounts.

 If there is no user already registered with the nickname received, the server will return a confirmation message to the client.
 Conversely, you will be prompted for the user to try to enter a different nickname.
-Once the account is created through the function **[Accedi]** you will be prompted for entering the data (nickname / password) previously used for registration.
+Once the account is created through the function **[Accedi]** you will be prompted for entering the data (nickname/password) previously used for registration.

-Operation is the same.
-The client will send the data for access to the server, the latter will check in his / her file that there is a user with nicknames / passwords equal to those sent.
+The operation is the same.
+The client will send the data for access to the server, the latter will check in his/her file that there is a user with nicknames/passwords equal to those sent.
 If this search leads to a match then a confirmation message is sent to the client accessing the second menu.

 Conversely, at the occurrence of:
--   Nickname and / or password do not match.
+-   Nickname and/or password do not match.
--   The user is not registered with that nickname / password.
+-   The user is not registered with that nickname/password.
 -   User already logged in with those login data.

 An error message will be returned and after three failures attempts, the client returns to the main menu screen.